 He is the current Resident Conductor of the Symphony Orchestra of India in Mumbai.

-He has recorded over 25 CDs for many labels including Sony BMG (the world premiere recording of Philip Glass’s Saxophone Concerto), Decca, Métier, Quartz and ABLAZE.
-He was also the founder of the independent CD label Quartz and is the Director of a successful film and music production company (First Creative) working mainly in the UK and the Czech Republic.
-He recently appeared in the three-part BBC FOUR television series Romance and Revolution – Musical Masters of the 19th Century.
+He has recorded over 40 CDs for labels including Sony BMG (the world premiere recording of Philip Glass’s Saxophone Concerto), Decca, Métier, Quartz and ABLAZE.
+As a broadcaster, he recently appeared in the three-part BBC FOUR television series Romance and Revolution – Musical Masters of the 19th Century.

-Mikel read Music at Oxford University where he conducted a complete performance of Messiaen’s Des Canyons Aux Étoiles at the age of 20.
-He studied with Peter Eötvös as a member of the International Eötvös Institute Foundation and at the Darmstadt Internationales Ferienkurse where he won the Stipendium Prize for performance.
+Mikel studied Music at Oxford University where he conducted a complete performance of Messiaen’s Des Canyons Aux Étoiles… at the age of 20.
+He also studied with Peter Eötvös as a member of the International Eötvös Institute Foundation and at the Darmstadt Internationales Ferienkurse für Neue Musik where he won the Stipendium Prize for performance.
 In 1996, he was selected to conduct the Ensemble Modern in a performance of Karlheinz Stockhausen’s Mixtur, in collaboration with the composer.